moonpi/ScratchRetroPieSimpleMenu/README.md

 ------------
 1) Install RetroPie. https://github.com/retropie/retropie-setup/wiki/manual-installation

 2) Install the Simple theme on your RetroPie.
-(That's the only theme that works so far) https://github.com/retropie/retropie-setup/wiki/themes
+(That's the only theme that works so far) (If you don't do this, it is not going to be pretty) https://github.com/retropie/retropie-setup/wiki/themes

 3) Switch your x11 settings to anybody